louisfaury/starter-hugo-academic/content/publication/aistats21_1/index.md

 ---
-title: "Instance-Wise Minimax-Optimal Algorithms for Logistic Bandits"
+title: "Self-Concordant Analysis of Generalized Linear Bandits with Forgetting"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Yoan Russac
 - admin
-- Marc Abeille
+- Olivier Cappé
-- Clément Calauzènes
+- Aurélien Garivier

 # Author notes (optional)
 #author_notes: